dwtaylornz/ffmpeg-transcode/README.md

-## Reduce your media disk consumption with ffmpeg!
+## reduce your media disk consumption with ffmpeg!
 A windows powershell script to re-encode media library videos using ffmpeg on windows.

 ### requirements